movementlabsxyz/log-status/README.md

 - `$ATLASSIAN_URL`: The URL for an Atlassian status page.
 - `$GITHUB_URL`: The URL for a GitHub repository.
 - `$PAGE_SIZE`: The maximum number of log groups to display per page.

+## Lambda Container
+The `LogStatus` Lambda container is built using the AWS Lambda container image format to serve a Lambda function that can be used to ingest logs from CloudWatch Logs.

+It is available as a Docker image at `mvlbs/log-status-`.